- Amory Ames Mystery Series by Ashley Weaver (2014-)

 Set after World War I, it tells the story of the young, brilliant Mary Russell who happens to meet the now elderly Sherlock Holmes, who has retired as a beekeeper.
 She becomes his apprentice—as the title of the first book suggests—and later they marry.
 Like I said, the crimes they solve are more adventures and less mysteries as they travel the world.
 The first books are brilliantly written.

 I remember first reading these books when I was a young teen, and I wished to emulate King in my writing, for her books are brilliant.
-Saying that, it does become clear in later books in the series that ideas had been exhausted and King seems to be writing this series because it is profitable, not because she has unique, interesting plots in mind.
+Saying that, it does become clear in later books in the series that ideas have been exhausted and King seems to be writing this series because it is profitable, not because she has unique, interesting plots in mind.

-Saying that, if there is one series you read on this list—make it this one…and the Amelia Peabody, but if there were two series you read…you know, I am just going to give up while I’m ahead.
+But if there is one series you read on this list—make it this one…and the Amelia Peabody, but if there were two series you read…you know, I am just going to give up while I’m ahead.

 If I missed any of your favorite series, let me know.
 And, as always…